DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 **No users will be deleted if soft-deletes are not enabled on your `User` eloquent model.**

 Deletion will not occur.
-You must setup [Soft Deletes](https://laravel.com/docs/eloquent#soft-deleting) on your `User` eloquent model.
+You must set up [Soft Deletes](https://laravel.com/docs/eloquent#soft-deleting) on your `User` eloquent model.

 **If no users have been successfully imported, no users will be soft-deleted.**